haydenpog/freewebguisource/readme.md

 * Add to the config write string
 * Add to the linkage program so it reads.
 * Add the real feature to ur cheat ofc :D

+# How to run the site off a VPS
+Its just like a normal pc, start the start.py and make sure you have port 5000 forwarded.
+The discord bot does not require portforwarding, so just run the script, and it should work.
+To portforward, please check the next section.

+# How to portforward off a VPS
+https://tryrdp.com/blog/port-forwarding-on-windows-vps/ - Is a guide to do it on a Windows based VPS https://bit.ly/3QB1SOC - Is a guide to do it on a Linux based VPS

+# How to localhost the bot:
+* Run start.py
+* Run adminbot.py
+* done

+# How to start the discord bot:

+* Change Bot Token to your own
+* Change guildid to your own guild's id
+* Change the @commands.has_role("Admin") to your role's names
+* Startup on a py host, vps, or even your own pc if you are ballsy